tanjo3/tww_apworld/README.md

 ## Known issues
 * When randomizing entrances, some regions may not be reachable.
 While this is acceptable for certain accessibility settings, the randomizer will fail to generate these seeds.
 A temporary workaround could be to change the accessibility option to `locations`.
+* When randomizing with different key shuffle options, generation may fail.
+Try again several times, and if it still fails, try a different key shuffle option.

 Feel free to report any other issues in the Wind Waker thread in the Archipelago server!
 I'll take a look and see what I can do.
 Suggestions for improvements are also welcome.